xgeovanedamasceno/programming-cs-lab/java-lab/README.md

     - The list is transversed and the reference link is changed.
   - This class implements both the List Interface and Deque interface.
 Therefore, it can acts as a list and a dequeue.
   - This class works better when the application demands manipulation of the store data.

+## 8. Java Set

+- Interface Set

+  - Não permite elementos duplicados
+  - Não possui índice
+  - Implementações:

+    - HashSet, LinkedHashSet e TreeSet

+  - HashSet

+    - HashSet internally uses HashMap to store its elements.
+    - It doesn't maintain any order of elements.
+    - HashSet gives better performance than LinkedHashSet and TreeSet.
+    - HashSet allow maximum one null element.

+  - LinkedHashSet

+    - LinkedHashSet internally uses LinkedHashMap to store its elements.
+    - LinkedHashSet maintain insertion order of elements.
+    - The performance of LinkedHashSet is between HashSet and TreeSet.
+    - LinkedHashSet also allow maximum one null element.

+  - TreeSet
+    - TreeSet internally uses TreeMap to store its elements.
+    - The TreeSet maintains default natural sorting order.
+    - The TreeSet gives less performance than HashSet and LinkedHashSet.
+    - The TreeSet doesn't allow even single element.